ScottAnk/game-tracker-client/README.md

 # Entity Relationships

 In order to satisfy the requirements of the MVP user stories, the app will require three database models User, Collection, and Game.
-Each User has one Collection (until version two, where multiple collections will be implemented), and collections have an arbitrary number of references to Game documents.
+Each User has an array of references to Collection documents, and collections have an array of references to Game documents.
+Strictly speaking, MVP doesn't require a Collection model, but this is futureproofing with the expectation that multiple collections per user will be implemented.
 ![MVP-entity-relationship-diagram](/readme-images/MVP-entity-relationship-diagram.png)